2025 NBA playoffs: (3) New York Knicks vs. (6) Detroit Pistons

 Jalen Brunson (32 points, 11 assists, and 13-of-26 shooting) and Karl-Anthony Towns (27 points, 9 rebounds, and 10-of-23 shooting) would again star for the Knicks in a thrilling Game 4 victory.
 The game was close throughout and a Karl-Anthony Towns go-ahead 3-pointer with 46.6 seconds left would ultimately be the difference.
 Game 4 was a physical game with few whistles as seen on the last possession of the game.
 On the play, Tim Hardaway Jr. shot a 3-pointer just before the buzzer and drew contact from New York’s Josh Hart that wasn’t called a foul.
 David Guthrie, the crew chief for the game, said afterward that the officials made a mistake.
 “After postgame review, we observed that Hart makes body contact that is more than marginal to Hardaway Jr. and a foul should have been called,” Guthrie said.
 Had the foul been called, Hardaway would have gone to the foul line for three free throws that could have given Detroit the lead and win.

 In addition, the Pistons have lost nine straight home playoff games since 2008, tying an NBA record set by Philadelphia 76ers from 1968 to 1971.
-Cade Cunningham finished with the Pistons first playoff triple double since Isiah Thomas in 1989.
+Cade Cunningham finished with the Pistons first playoff triple-double since Isiah Thomas in 1989.

 The Pistons spoiled the Knicks chance to clinch their first playoff series victory at Madison Square Garden since the 1999 conference finals, with a 106–103 win.
-Ausar Thompson’s athleticism was on full display on offense (22 points in 28 minutes, mostly in the paint) and defense (2 blocks and holding Jalen Brunson to an off shooting night).
+Ausar Thompson’s athleticism was on full display on offense (22 points in 28 minutes, with his points mostly scored in the paint) and defense (2 blocks and holding Jalen Brunson to an off shooting night).
 Cade Cunningham led the Pistons in scoring again with 24 points, plus 8 rebounds and assists.
 Tobias Harris had 17 points, 8 rebounds, and made three 3-pointers.
 In defeat, six Knicks were in double figures in scoring.

 Jalen Brunson's game-winning 3-pointer with 4.3 seconds left finished off the Pistons in another hard-fought playoff game in this series.
 Detroit did not get a shot off to potentially tie the game and send it to overtime because Malik Beasley fumbled a pass with 0.4 second left.
 With 2:35 left, Brunson and the Knicks went on a 11–1 run to seal to the game, 116–113.
 Brunson scored 40 points, Mikal Bridges had 25 points, and OG Anunoby added 22 for the Knicks.
 Cade Cunningham had 23 points, eight assists and seven rebounds, but went 0-for-8 on 3-pointers.
 The Pistons as a team were just 9-for-24 from three.
 Jalen Duren scored 21 points on 6-of-9 shooting and 9-of-10 from the free thrown line.
 The Pistons now own the record for most consecutive playoff home losses, with 10.
 The final average margin for the series was 4.3, which was the lowest in a series of 5+ games in 25 years.